+Andreas Münderlein

-Andreas Münderlein Managing Director
+Managing Director

-Andreas Münderlein is a Managing Director with FlowStone Partners.
-Andreas joined FlowStone Partners in 2019.
-He is responsible for portfolio management, transaction origination, due diligence, structuring, and closing secondary and primary transactions.

-Before joining FlowStone Partners, Andreas spent twelve years engaged in private equity secondary, primary, and co-investment transactions with Partners Group, a global private markets firm with over \$80 billion of capital under management.
-As investment manager in Partners Group's New York office and member of the Global Private Equity Secondaries Investment Committee, Andreas contributed to the annual deployment of over \$5.0 billion across private equity integrated strategies globally, with a focus on secondary transactions.
+Andreas Münderlein is a Managing Director and Investment Committee Member with FlowStone Partners.
+Andreas has over 15 years of private equity secondary, primary and co-investing experience.
+Andreas is responsible for portfolio management, transaction origination, due diligence, structuring, and closing of secondary and primary transactions.
+Prior to joining FlowStone, he was an Investment Manager at Partners Group.
+As investment manager in Partners Group's New York office and member of the Global Private Equity Secondaries Investment Committee, Andreas closed over 25 transactions representing over \$4.0 billion of invested capital.
 His responsibilities included the sourcing of investment opportunities, due diligence, transaction structuring, negotiations, and commercial execution.
-He has closed over 25 transactions representing over \$4.0 billion of invested capital.

 Prior to Partners Group, Andreas worked at smac Partners GmbH, a private equity secondary direct firm, and Siemens Venture Capital in Munich, Germany.